DHTMLX/docs-suite/docs/form/work_with_form.md

 }
 ~~~

-When the `inputType: "text"` is specified for an input, the resulting number is converted into the *string* type without a mask, as if it were a number.
-The *default* config for this input type is the following:
+The default config for `inputType: "text"` (the default input type) is the following:

 ~~~jsx
 {